 - Telling your GP if you’ve any worries about your bowel habits

 Who’ll be screened?

-In the Bailiwick of Guernsey, eligible men and women will be invited for bowel cancer screening every 2 years.
+In the Bailiwick of Guernsey, people aged 60 to 70 will be invited for bowel cancer screening every 2 years.

 What does bowel cancer screening involve?

-Bowel cancer screening simply involves collecting a stool (poo) at home and sending a tiny sample of it to the hospital.
-A machine then looks for hidden blood in your sample.
+Bowel cancer screening simply involves collecting a stool sample at home and sending a tiny sample of it to the hospital.
+A machine then looks for hidden blood in your poo sample.